How to Build a React Component Library from Scratch

 What Comes Next

 Once the foundation is solid, you can layer on additional concerns: a Storybook for visual documentation, Changesets for version management, a CI pipeline that publishes on merge to main, and CSS extraction if you want to ship styles separately.
+If your library is built around utility classes, our guide to building a design system with Tailwind CSS covers how to keep tokens consistent across consumers.

 The key is starting simple.
 A well-structured library with one excellent component is worth more than a sprawling collection of poorly tested ones.